 - 1 lime , when buying choose the heaviest as this usually means it has more juice

-Then add 3 tablespoons of the maple syrup and the lime juice.
+- Then add 3 tablespoons of the maple syrup and the lime juice and zest.

 This post was sponsored by Eat Smart as part of an Influencer Activation for Influence Central.
 My recipe and all opinions expressed in the post are my own.
 Thank you for continuing to support the brands who help make this site possible.